The liver is a vital human organ that plays a crucial role in detoxifying human blood, storing energy for future use, and helping with food digestion.

 The following are some of the leading causes of cirrhosis of the liver:

-Those people who excessively drink alcohol are prone to this kind of disease – liver cirrhosis.
+Those people who excessively drink alcohol are prone to alcoholism and liver cirrhosis.
 But it is also true that not all people who drink alcohol may end up having cirrhosis.
 Only 20-30% of drinkers who excessively had alcohol may suffer from this chronic disease.
 It always depends on the volume of alcohol that a person took from his previous days and years.

 Chronic condition of Hepatitis C